 “Adventures were inevitable”—the “Monitor” covers a war

-On November 24, 1944, war correspondent Gordon Walker (1916–1959) wrote about the events of the day.
-While he had been sitting with a colleague in a second-story room, in an unnamed Philippine location, a Japanese bomb sent a piece of shrapnel through the wall.
-It missed both men but, according to Walker, “tore a hole the size of a fist in this story.”1 Now housed in our archive, the offending shrapnel, along with the torn draft of Walker’s original article, serves as a reminder that more of his fascinating stories almost didn’t make it out of the Philippines.
+On October 24, 1944, war correspondent Gordon Walker (1916–1959) wrote about the events of the day.1 While he had been sitting with a colleague in a second-story room, in an unnamed Philippine location, a Japanese bomb sent a piece of shrapnel through the wall.2 It missed both men but “tore a hole the size of a fist in this story.”3 Now housed in our archive, the offending shrapnel, along with the torn draft of Walker’s original article, serves as a reminder that more of his fascinating stories almost didn’t make it out of the Philippines.